vertexproject/synapse/docs/synapse/glossary.rst

 Axon
 ----

-The Axon is a Synapse service that provides binary / blob ("file") storage within the Synapse ecosystem.
+The Axon is a :ref:`gloss-synapse-svc` that provides binary / blob ("file") storage within the Synapse ecosystem.
 An Axon indexes binaries based on their SHA-256 hash for deduplication.
 The default Axon implemenation stores the blobs in an LMDB :ref:`gloss-slab`.